darrylwest/spot-cache/README.md

 * RainCitySoftware develops all software using TDD.
 All submitted code must include a complete set of unit tests, and if appropriate, functional tests.
 * We follow golang's idioms and best practices.
 All code must be formatted using go-fmt.
 * Please submit pull requests.
 After code reviews and possible modifications your code will be merged.
-* Code of conduct: you known the drill.
-The ACM's [Code of Ethics and Professional Conduct](https://www.acm.org/about-acm/acm-code-of-ethics-and-professional-conduct) says it all--don't be a dick.
+* Code of conduct: The ACM's [Code of Ethics and Professional Conduct](https://www.acm.org/about-acm/acm-code-of-ethics-and-professional-conduct) says it all--don't be a dick.

 ## License